A stochastic MPC scheme for distributed systems with multiplicative uncertainty: Introduction

-The paper is organized as follows.
-In Section \ref{sec:problem_formulation} the system structure and its constraints are introduced.
-Section \ref{sec:distributed_controller} is centered around the synthesis of the distributed SMPC scheme, where first the controller structure and the reformulation of the chance constraints are discussed.
-The main part of this section is the computation of the distributed terminal ingredients.
-Section \ref{sec:admm} is dedicated to the distributed SMPC algorithm based on ADMM and the corresponding convergence result, while in Section \ref{sec:example} a numerical example is discussed.
-The paper ends with some concluding remarks in Section \ref{sec:conclusion}.
+The paper is organized as follows: Section \ref{sec:problem_formulation} introduces the distributed system dynamics and chance constraints.
+Section \ref{sec:distributed_controller} introduces the ingredients of the SMPC problem in a centralized fashion, whereas Section \ref{sec:dist_synthesis} is devoted to a corresponding distributed synthesis procedure.
+In Section \ref{sec:admm} the distributed SMPC problem and the main result is presented, while in Section \ref{sec:example} a numerical example is carried out.
 For the sake of readability, the proofs of the results can be found in the appendix.